Testing with Mnemonic Wallet

 End-to-End Testing

-The Mnemonic provider enables automated E2E testing with frameworks like Playwright, Cypress, or Selenium.
+The Mnemonic provider enables automated E2E testing with frameworks like Playwrightarrow-up-right, Cypressarrow-up-right, or Seleniumarrow-up-right.
 It enables automated wallet connections and transaction signing without requiring manual user interaction.

 Example Test